How Accurate Is A DNA Test?

 Why?
 All humans share 99.9% of the same genetic code, and because we share so much common DNA, it is possible for random people to match (or in some cases not match) when testing a smaller number of genetic markers because we are so similar.
 By testing more alleles, the chances of random matching or exclusion are virtually eliminated, thereby giving us more conclusive and reliable results.

 Paternity and family relationship testing is a combination of identifying DNA markers and performing statistical calculations regarding the probability of inheritance of these markers, simple logic tells us the more DNA markers tested, the greater the precision of the test.
+Family relationship tests include a sibling DNA test, grandparent DNA test, avuncular DNA test, and a twin zygosity test.

 No matter what choice you make concerning your DNA testing laboratory, it is important to remember that price alone should not be the sole reason to “shop” for a paternity or family relationship DNA test.
 The number of markers being tested is the most crucial element, and second is the patient support and education services offered.
 Does the person you speak with care more about your credit card number than making certain you have an understanding of how testing works to make an informed decision?